Travelling Solo in Saint Lucia

 For St Lucia public transportation, there are buses which have cheap fares and take passengers all over the island.
 Look for the minibuses with the green licence plate displaying ‘M.’

 It is easy to navigate your way around the island roads in St Lucia so if you choose to rent a car in St Lucia so there’s no need to worry about getting lost.
 You do need to purchase a temporary driving permit for $20 for driving in Saint Lucia, which you can get from the car rental company.

 From the Airport

 Getting from the airport can be expensive.
 If you are planning on doing your own road trips, you can find St Lucia car rental at the airport.
 A taxi service from the international airport can cost approx $75 to Rodney Bay for example.
 If you have air travel from another Caribbean island, expect to arrive at George FL Charles Airport (Castries Airport St Lucia).
 All international flights arrive at Hewanorra International Airport in the south of Saint Lucia.

 Feel more confident with someone waiting for you at the airport when you pre-book a transfer with Hoppa, a reliable and safe service for solo females.

 To The Other Islands

-St Lucia to Martinique – There is a ferry from St Lucia to Martinique which takes 2 hours.
+St Lucia to Martinique – If you are traveling to St. Lucia from Martinique or vice versa, there is a ferry from St Lucia to Martinique which takes 2 hours.
 A day trip leaves on Thursday for shopping and a barbecue which is a great way of meeting others.
 Click here for the Martinique St Lucia ferry

 Where can I go from here?